youyanggu/covid19_projections/estimating-true-infections.md

 where `a`, `b`, `c` are unknown constants.

-Through curve fitting on historical test positivity and serological surveys, as well as trial & error, we found that the following square root approximation function works well:
+Through curve fitting on historical test positivity and seroprevalence surveys, as well as trial & error, we found that the following square root approximation function works well:

 `prevalence-ratio = 16 * (positivity-rate)^(0.5) + 2.5`

 ![Root relationship](/assets/images/estimate_true_infections_root.png)

 To see if this relationship passes the "common sense test", we can take a look at the US positivity rate over time (below).
 In March/April, the US positivity is around 20%, which corresponds to a prevalence ratio of roughly 10x the number of reported cases when using the function above.
 This seems to be a reasonable estimate, and matches estimates provided [by the CDC](https://www.washingtonpost.com/health/2020/06/25/coronavirus-cases-10-times-larger/).
 In New York and New Jersey during this period, test positivity was around 40-50%, which corresponds to a roughly 12-15x prevalence (later substantiated by [serology surveys](https://www.nytimes.com/2020/04/23/nyregion/coronavirus-antibodies-test-ny.html)).
-In June, when US positivity is around 5%, the function estimates a prevalence of roughly 6x the number of reported cases, which seems reasoanble.
+In June, when US positivity is around 5%, the function estimates a prevalence of roughly 6x the number of reported cases, which seems reasonable.
 We use a y-intercept of 2.5 to indicate minimum prevalence ratio of 2.5x to account for asymptomatic individuals.

 ![US positivity rate](/assets/images/estimate_true_infections_us_prevalence_ratio.png)